Add Databases to the SAP HANA Database Explorer

 - From SAP HANA Cloud Central, choose Open in SAP HANA Database Explorer.

 You may be prompted to enter database login credentials at this point.
-Enter the DBADMIN or SYSTEM user credentials that were set during the SAP HANA Cloud trial or express edition setup process, or the credentials provided by your database administrator.
+Enter the DBADMIN or SYSTEM user credentials that were set when the database instance was created.

 Notice that when the SAP HANA database explorer opens, the selected database is the one from the selected tile or administered database.
 Also note that the URL contains a

-If this URL is saved as a bookmark, each time the page is opened, the matching database will be selected.
+If this URL is saved as a bookmark, each time the page is opened, the matching database will be selected in the catalog browser.

 Hover over the database to see a summary and note that the type is Cockpit Database.